Kuta surf

 An introduction to the Kuta surf

-We’re just going to go right ahead and say it: Kuta ain’t very nice.
-It ain’t very nice at all.
-Sorry.
-We tried.
-We failed.
-It’s just not our scene.
 If you like pumping sky bars, naff markets with knock-off tees, and Aussie rules until the cows come home, be our guest.
 The fact is that Kuta has developed beyond all recognition in the last 10 years or so.
 It’s become a kraken of boozy hostels, expat bars, and debauchery.
-There’s also no doubt that the Kuta surf is one of the main reasons for all that…

 Yep, this one’s among the most famous spots on the Isle of the Gods.
 That’s not because it offers the gnarly tubes of Ulu’s.
 It’s not because it’s a glassy barrel like Bingin.
 In truth, those breaks – which are a mere bend in the Bukit Peninsula away – are a whole different beast.
-Kuta surf is learner territory, with just a little a punch on the side for intermediates who want a Bali ride without worrying about jagged volcanic reef and whatnot.
+A much, much better beast.

 Despite the vibes we don’t like, there’s simply no denying that Kuta is a haven for first-time surfers.
 We’re always meeting people who hold the place in high nostalgia for giving them their first ever green wave.
-The water is prime for that, because the swells often come in on wide periods to head high on mushy walls that go both left and right.
-There’s also an overload of surf schools and board rentals, some even right on the sands of Kuta Beach itself.
+The water is prime for that, because the swells often come in on wide periods to no more than head high, forming mushy walls that go both left and right.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!